RashmiNinawe13/RashmiNinawe13/README.md

 ---

 Welcome to my GitHub profile! 🚀
-I am an enthusiastic **Software Quality Assurance Engineer** with a passion for delivering high-quality software solutions.
+Enthusiastic **Software Quality Assurance Engineer** with a passion for delivering high-quality software solutions.
 I specialize in **manual testing** and **automation testing** and enjoy leveraging tools and frameworks to ensure robust and efficient testing processes.

 ---